git/git.github.io/rev_news/drafts/edition-79.md

   still counting your contributions).
 * [Advanced Git Workflow Tips](https://blog.jetbrains.com/dotnet/2021/09/13/advanced-git-workflow-tips/)
-  by Khalid Abuhakmeh on JetBrains' The .NET Tools Blog, additionally explaining how to do the steps from [Rider](https://www.jetbrains.com/rider/)’s .NET IDE UI.
+  by Khalid Abuhakmeh on JetBrains' The .NET Tools Blog, additionally explaining how to perform the actions from [Rider](https://www.jetbrains.com/rider/)’s .NET IDE UI.
 * [Increasing developer happiness with GitHub code scanning](https://github.blog/2021-09-07-increasing-developer-happiness-github-code-scanning/) by Sam Partington on the GitHub Blog; the examples use the Go language.
   [GitHub code scanning](https://github.blog/2021-09-07-increasing-developer-happiness-github-code-scanning/)
-  uses [CodeQL](https://securitylab.github.com/tools/codeql/) semantic code analysis engine.
+  uses the [CodeQL](https://securitylab.github.com/tools/codeql/) semantic code analysis engine.
 * [GitHub Workflow, Merge and Rebase](https://dev.to/aarondski/github-workflow-merge-and-rebase-1cig),
-  actually about Git more than about GitHub, by AaronDski on DEV.to.
+  actually more about Git than about GitHub, by AaronDski on DEV.to.
 * [How to Use Git Hooks For Commit Automation](https://www.cloudsavvyit.com/14036/how-to-use-git-hooks-for-commit-automation/) by Anthony Heddings on CloudSavvy IT.
 * [Run RuboCop on `git commit` with Overcommit Gem](https://prabinpoudel.com.np/articles/run-rubocop-on-git-commit-with-overcommit-gem/)